leemings98-source/RetailSales/README.md

 ## Product Performance
 - *Electronics* strongly dominates the entire sales ranking generating the *most sales amount* due to their high pricings, while Groceries suffers due to their lower pricings.
 Of course this isn't indicative to the sales capability each category has, just a measure of the sales amount garnered.
-- During 2021 Tennis Rackets managed to garner the position of the top sales product amidst the monopoly of electronic products.
-Bumping up the Sports category to 2nd place with 4M more in sales amount than the Furniture category(the original 2nd place).
+- During *2021 Tennis Rackets* managed to garner the position of the *top sales product* amidst the monopoly of electronic products.
+Bumping up the Sports category to 2nd place with *4M more* in *sales amount* than the *Furniture* category(the original 2nd place).

 ## Service Performance
-- Customer satisfaction over all regions seems to average out to around 2.75.
+- *Customer satisfaction* over all regions seems to *average* out to around *2.75*.
 Making service to be fairly ordinary to the majority of customers.
-- The East Region having the highest customer satisfaction score, 2.86, also had the lowest count of returns.
+- The *East Region* has the *highest customer satisfaction score* - 2.86, as well as the lowest counts of returns amongst all regions.
-- Central and West Region respectively both scoring the lowest on the average customer satisfaction, had more counts of 1 star reviews over 5 star reviews compared to the other 3 regions.
+- *Central* and *West* Region respectively both scored the *lowest* on the *average customer satisfaction* (with only 0.01 difference between the two), had more counts of 1 star reviews over 5 star reviews compared to the other 3 regions.
--
+-  Central Region also earned the lowest sales amount compared to the other regions only reaching 55.32%(RM40.67M) of the highest sales amount, South's RM73.52M.

 ## Recommendations:
+- The South region's services should be looked into more, identifying the reasons behind their performance.
+Perhaps looking towards the East's, for tips yo improving their services/performance.
+- Look into the the years 2022 and 2024 to see why profit sales dropped by 3M and increased by 3M in the next years.
+Specifically why 3M?
+Was there something similarly done that attributed to the 3M loss?

 ## Self reflection
 - I should find a dataset with more accurate profit, sales price, and discount values.....This one was such a doozy.
+Many of the information gleaned from this dataset is far too made up....
 - I honestly still have no idea how to navigate Dax measures for ranking, perhaps I have yet to find the correct code for it...
 I wonder if tableau would be easier?
-I've been fighting with Power Bi for a bit and just gave up on making a formula for ranking.... ended up just using the readily available filter ranks ugh what a missed opportunity!...I'll have to go look at the formula's a little more to familiarize myself with them..
+I've been fighting with Power Bi for a bit and just gave up on making a formula for ranking.... ended up just using the readily available filter ranks.... ugh what a missed opportunity!...I'll have to go look at the formula's a little more to familiarize myself with them..
 - The proper use of words is important + labeling!!
 I had though I was on the wrong thought process when I went with count based calculations for products that were bought the most.
 The entire time I had forgotten that sum of quantity of product bought would also show that off.
 Apparently I was just confused between the frequency of an item being bought and the quantity being sold....which would also answer the "what items were bought the most" criteria.